beccaelenzil/ada/textbook-curriculum/01-ruby-fundamentals/flower-video-lesson.md

 end
 ```

 These methods both have a special meaning to ruby.
 When we create an instance of the Flower class, **initialize** is called with the arguments that we pass to the new method.
-In this way we can initialize a new Flower with particular attributes -- or instance variables.
+Our initialize() method takes a dictionary -- or in ruby, a hash, as the argument, and copies entries from the dictionary into instance variables.variables.

 **attr_accessor** is also a special ruby method that allows you to both read -- or get -- and write -- or set -- the instance variables that you specify.